How do I know if Honors is right for me?

 - Ability to live and learn with other high academic ability Honors students in Honors housing

-- All students admitted to Honors in Fall 2013 or later have a substantial Honors or Centralis Scholarship valued between $20,000 (when combined with a Board of Trustees Scholarship in Fall 2013) and $87,000!
+- All high school seniors admitted into Honors in Fall 2015 will have a full-ride or full-tuition Centralis Scholarship valued between $52,000 and $87,000!

 - Opportunities to collaborate with faculty on research projects and creative endeavors.